-- This document contains the information relating to the appraisal of the House Extensions Supplementary Document (SPD) in relation to how it contributes to meeting environmental, social and economic objectives.
-Put simpler, this document assesses how the SPD contributes towards achieving development that ensures a better quality of life for everyone, now and for future generations.
-The technical name for this document is a Sustainability Appraisal or SA for short.
-The SA is required to be produced because of government guidance legislation relating to the planning system. - The objectives that are used to test whether the House Extensions SPD contributes towards achieving sustainability have been taken from the information gathered during production of the Core Strategy SA and from other documents that identify the sustainability priorities of the local community.
-The main source of these objectives is the Community Strategy, produced by the Halton Strategic Partnership in consultation with the people of Halton, which was based on a new State of the Borough Report and a telephone survey of residents. - I.3 The objectives that are used to test the sustainability of the SPD are set out in a table (Appendix A), this table is called the Sustainability Appraisal Framework (SAF).
-This table sets out how the Council will measure each of the objectives to see if quality of life in Halton is improving.
-Earlier this year, in advance of producing the full SA, the Council asked a number of bodies if they agreed with the objectives that we included in the SAF.
-These bodies agreed with us, all their comments and how the Council responded is set out in
+- This document contains the information relatina the appraisal of the draft Design of Residential Development Supplementary Planning Document (SPD) in relation to how it contributes to meeting environmental, social and economic objectives.
+Put simpler, this document assesses how the SPD contributes towards achievina development ensures a better quality of life for everyone, now and for future generations.
+The technical name for this document Sustainability Appraisal or SA for short.
+The SA is required to be because produced of government guidance and legislation relating to the planning system. - 1.2 The objectives that are used to test whether the Design of New Residential Development contributes towards achievina sustainability have been taken from the information gathered during the production of the Core Strategy SA and from documents that identify sustainability priorities of the local community.
+The main source of these objectives is the Community Strategy, produced by the Halton Strategic Partnership consultation with the people of Halton, which was based on a new State of the Borough Report and a telephone survey of residents. - 1.3 The objectives that are used to test the sustainability of the SPD

-Appendix B.

-- At the same time as asking these bodies about the SAF, we also asked if they agreed with us if we needed to produce a Strategic Environment Assessment (SEA) of the SPD.
+- are set out in a table (Appendix table is called the A), this Sustainability Appraisal Framework (SAF).
+This table sets out how the Council will measure each of the objectives to see if quality of life in Halton improving.
+Earlier this year, advance of producing the full SA, the Council asked a number of bodies if they agreed with the objectives that we included in the SAF.
+These bodies agreed with us, all their comments and how the Council responded is set out in Appendix B. - 1.4 At the same time as asking these bodies about the SAF, we also asked if they agreed with us if we needed to produce a Strategic Environment Assessment (SEA) of the SPD.
 The SEA is like an SA but looks in more detail at the effects that the SPD could have on the environment.
-SEA is required by a European Directive on plans and programs that could have a significant effect on the environment.
+SEA is required by a European Directive on plans and programs that could have a effect significant on the environment.
 The Council made an initial screening of whether a full SEA was needed to be produced, and decided it was not.
 The bodies agreed with us.
-This decision has been set out in the House Extensions SPD -Statement of Determination, which can be found in Appendix C. - 1.5 The Council then tested the SPD against the objectives in SAF, to appraise if the contributes to achieving sustainability.
+This decision has been set out in the Design of New Residential Development SPD - Statement of Determination, which can be found in Appendix C. - 1.5 The Council then tested the draft SPD against the objectives in SAF, to appraise if the SPD contributes to achieving sustainability.
 This is set out in a table (Appendix D).
-The appraisal recognises that the SPD is supplementary policy and will not make dramatic changes to the way that we live, but will make small changes to the way buildings and places are designed.
-Therefore, the SPD will not significantly affect any of the environmental, social or economic objectives set out in the SAF. - The SA of the draft SPD was published 1.6 to accompany the six week period of public participation on the document that it related to and comments where sought on its content.
-This presented an opportunity for individuals organisations (including the statutory agencies) to identify if the appraisal had missed something out, or hadn't properly realised the effect that the draft SPD could have on a particular objective.
-Although comments were received in relation to the SPD, there were no comments made in direct relation to the SA of the draft document.
+The appraisal recognises that the

+SPD is supplementary policy and will not make dramatic changes to the way that we live, but will make small changes to the design of new residential development.
+Therefore, the SPD will not significantly affect any of the environmental, social or economic objectives set out in the SAF.